JPolonia/jpass-tvvs-course/reports/Assignment#1.md

 - Filipe Cerqueira - 202204408
 - João Polónia - 201208144

-- Brief description of your project.
-For example, What is it?
-How is the source-code organized?
-- Brief description of what static testing is and why do you think it is import and relevant.
-- Brief description of the static testing tool used in this assignment and how was it configured for your project.
-Your description must explain, e.g., why did you enabled or disabled any default configuration or bug pattern.
-- Brief description of the report produced by the static testing tool.
-- Brief description of the 5x2 randomly selected bugs.
-- Brief description of how those 5x2 bugs were addressed/fixed.
-Tip: provide examples before and after fixing those bugs.

 ## Static Testing Tool

 JPass is a password management application that allows you to store usernames, passwords, links and notes in an encrypted, password-protected file.